Bopchy/madlibs/Notes.md

         - Ensure string isn't empty

 Extra stuff (to do when we have time):
+    - Add more stories
+    - Add a way of choosing the story we want, and changing value of currentStory dynamically?
+    - Add validation check for numbers and empty fields
     - Add README
         - create virtualenv to "isolate" application
         - reinstall packages being used && pip freeze requirements